Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Buddy Rewards.
-If you refer a friend to Skinny before 1 March 2020 and they sign up on a 4-Weekly rollover plan, you’ll get $20 credit plus an extra 1GB of data for free data weekends.
+If you refer a friend to Skinny and they sign up on a $16 or over, 4-Weekly plan, you receive $20 credit.
 Your friend also benefits, with a free 4GB of data once they are all set up.

 - No contracts.
-By prepaying either weekly or monthly, you can have more flexibility to change your plan or cancel at any time.
+By prepaying, either weekly or monthly, you have more flexibility to change or cancel your plan.

 - Keep your number.
-If you are transferring to Skinny from another provider, you can keep your existing number whether you have been a prepay or pay monthly customer.
+If you are transferring to Skinny from another provider, you can keep your existing number whether you were a prepay or pay monthly customer.

 - Purchase a new mobile.
-If you need a new mobile, Skinny has a selection of phones from Apple, Huawei, Samsung, Nokia, Oppo and Skinny own brand to purchase.
+If you need a new mobile, Skinny has a selection of phones from Apple, Huawei, Samsung, Nokia, Oppo and Skinny’s own brand to purchase.

 - Kiwi support.
 Skinny has a local Customer Care Team, available Monday through to Sunday.
 There is also a dedicated roaming helpdesk if you are having issues while overseas.